Schoeffler-Lab/SWiCAM_v1.1/README.md

 2) Move or copy the directory containing the FASTA files you wish to analyze into the `SWiCAM_v1.1-main` directory, in a sub-directory named 'aligns'.

-4) Open a command line interface and change your working directory to the sliding-window-analysis directory, for example
+3) Open a command line interface and change your working directory to the sliding-window-analysis directory, for example

         cd example/path/to/directory/SWiCAM_v1.1-main

-Run the program, from within your sliding-window-analysis directory, as follows:
+Run the program, from within your SWiCAM directory, as follows:

-    python3 run.py path_to_data target window_size n_largest --stride --colors
+    python3 run.py path_to_data target window_size n_largest --stride

 For example, to look for asparagine enrichments in a 20-residue sliding window with a 5-residue stride: